 This creates an experience of uninterrupted communication even though there could be hours or days before you or the customer replies.
 The connection is always there, and you exchange messages when you need them.

 Log in to LiveChat, go to Chat widget and select Availability.
-To start using Messaging Mode, set your status to Always.
+To start using asynchronous communication, set your status to Always.
 From now on, visitors can message you even when you’re away.
 If needed, you can always switch back to the previous setting: Only when agents are accepting chats.

 A customer is on your site and wants to start a chat when all agents are offline.
 When the customer opens the chat widget, at first, they will see information about agents not being available.

-You can change the offline message in Settings > Language, in the “Offline info (works with Messaging Mode)” field.
-This field is visible once Messaging Mode is enabled.
+You can change the offline message in Settings > Language, in the “Offline info field.
+This field is visible once your team’s availability is set to Always.

 When the customer clicks on Chat now, they can send a message right away.
 If the pre-chat survey is on, they need to fill it out first.